Skip to content

 repurposing our waste

-we are actively exploring ways to repurpose our 3D printing waste in the future. while our current waste is minimal, we have been saving our 3D printing 'poop' - knowing that as our business grows, so will our capabilities to invest in innovative machinery to utilise this waste.
+we are actively exploring ways to repurpose our 3D printing waste in the future. while our current waste is minimal, we have been saving our 3D printing waste - knowing that as our business grows, so will our capabilities to invest in innovative machinery to utilise this waste.